Optimized Score Transformation for Consistent Fair Classification: Proposed FairScoreTransformer Procedure

-\section{Proposed FairScoreTransformer procedure}
+\section{Proposed FairScoreTransformer Procedure}

 We now consider the finite sample setting in which the probability distributions of $A,X,Y$ are not known and we have instead a training set $\mathcal{D}_n\defined \{(a_i, x_i, y_i), i=1,\dots,n\}$.
-This section presents the proposed \mname (FST) procedure that approximates the optimal fairness-constrained score in Section~\ref{sec:opt}.
+This section presents the proposed \mname{} (FST) procedure that approximates the optimal fairness-constrained score in Section~\ref{sec:opt}.
 We focus on the cases of MSP and GEO.
-The procedure consists of the following steps: \begin{enumerate} \item Estimate the original score and other probabilities required to define the dual problem \eqref{eqn:dualMSP} or \eqref{eqn:dualMEO}. \item Solve the dual problem to obtain dual variables $\lambda^*$ (the ``fit'' step). \item Transform scores using \eqref{eqn:r*} and \eqref{eqn:mu} (``transform'' step). \item For pre-processing, modify the training data. \item For binary-valued predictions, binarize scores. \end{enumerate} The following subsections elaborate on steps 1, 2, and 4.
+The procedure consists of the following steps: \begin{enumerate} \item Estimate the population score and other probabilities required to define the dual problem \eqref{eqn:dualMSP_rhat} or \eqref{eqn:dualMEO_rhat}. \item Solve the dual problem to obtain dual variables $\hat{\lambda}$ (the ``fit'' step). \item Transform scores using \eqref{eqn:mu} and \eqref{eqn:r*} (``transform'' step). \item For the pre-processing extension of FST, modify the training data. \item For binary-valued predictions, binarize scores. \end{enumerate} The following subsections elaborate on steps 1--4.
 Step 5 is done simply by selecting a threshold $t \in [0,1]$ to maximize accuracy on the training set.

-\subsection{Estimation of original score and other probabilities}
+\subsection{Estimation of Original Score and Other Probabilities}

-In some post-processing applications, original scores $r(x)$ may already be estimated by an existing base classifier.
+In some post-processing applications, estimates $\hat{r}(x)$ of the population scores $r(x)$ may already be provided by an existing base classifier.
 If no suitable base classifier exists, any probabilistic classification algorithm may be used to estimate $r(x)$.
 We experiment with logistic regression and gradient boosting machines in Section~\ref{sec:expt}.
-We naturally recommend selecting a model and any hyperparameter values to maximize performance in this regard, i.e.~to yield accurate and calibrated probabilities.
-This can be done through cross-validation on the training set using an appropriate metric such as Brier score \cite{hernandez-orallo2012}.
+We naturally recommend selecting a model and any hyperparameter values to maximize performance in this regard, i.e.,~to yield accurate and calibrated probabilities.
+This can be done through cross-validation on the training set using an appropriate metric such as Brier score \citep{hernandez-orallo2012}.